Lemventory/stockpile/Docs/BackEnd.md

 ## Overview

-The Cheeblr backend is a Haskell-based API server built for inventory and transaction management in retail operations, with a focus on cannabis dispensary requirements.
+The stockpile backend is a Haskell-based API server built for inventory and transaction management in retail operations, with a focus on cannabis dispensary requirements.
 It provides comprehensive functionality for inventory tracking, point-of-sale operations, sales transactions, and compliance reporting.

 The system is designed with a layered architecture following functional programming principles and leverages PostgreSQL for data persistence.
 It supports real-time inventory management, transaction processing, cash register operations, and financial reporting.